Dehydration Index

 Dehydration is the excessive loss of body water.
 There are a number of causes of dehydration including heat exposure, prolonged vigorous exercise, and some diseases of the gastrointestinal tract.
-The best way to treat dehydration is to prevent it from occurring.
+Symptoms of dehydration include headache, lightheadedness, constipation, and bad breath.
+Treatment for dehydration is to replace lost fluids and electrolytes.
+Read more: Dehydration in Adults & Children Article

 -